zadelacerda/Multipoll/README.md

 How to push to git:

+Steps:

-Step  1.
-Update remote repository
+      1. Update remote repository

       2. Create pull request